whoislewys/mood_mobile/README.md

 # Mood Mobile
 ## Running Simulation in IOS
-1. Download project from Github
+1. Clone the project from Github
-2. Open `mood_mobile/ios/moodmobile.xcodeproj` in Xcode
-3. Follow the instructions in https://github.com/SamRond/mood_mobile/issues/14
-4. Click the play button in the top left of the screen
+2. `cd` into the project directory
+3. Install yarn and run `yarn` to install dependencies
+4. Run `react-native run-ios`

+If there are errors, follow the instructions in [here](https://github.com/SamRond/mood_mobile/issues/14).
+If that doesn't work, ping Sam in Slack.

 ## Branches
 master - This branch will always reflect the code in the most recent iTunes Connect build